All resources

 AVERAGEIF Function

-The AVERAGEIF function in Google Sheets is designed to calculate the average of a range of values that meet a specific condition.
+The AVERAGEIF function is designed to get the average of a range of values that meet a specific condition.
 By including only the numbers that satisfy the given criteria.

 It is particularly useful when you need to find the average of data points that match certain conditions, such as values above a set threshold or those linked to a particular category.